 With Venus, its phases can be observed, because from our perspective Venus is only partially illuminated by the Sun.

 Objects that are further away, beyond the solar system, can also be observed.
 These are, for example, planetary nebulae such as the Ring Nebula in constellation Lyra (2,000 light years (ly) away).
-Star clusters, sometimes with 1,000,000 stars, for example M13 (around 30,000 ly away).
+Globular star clusters, sometimes with 1,000,000 stars, for example M13 (around 30,000 ly away).
 Galaxies (star systems like our Milky Way), for example the Andromeda Galaxy (2.5 million ly away).
 You can also observe emission nebulae where stars are created, such as the Orion Nebula, which is around 1,500 ly away.

 Of course, it is not possible to list everything that can be seen with a telescope – the possibilities are virtually limitless, like the universe itself.

 But we also want to save you from disappointment: the amazing colour images from the Hubble telescope sometimes decorate the packaging of smaller telescopes.
-These objects cannot be seen through the telescope as they are depicted on the packaging, not least because the images are astro-photographs that have been exposed over a long period of time (several minutes).
-However, you can take equally beautiful pictures yourself with a good telescope and the appropriate accessories.
+These objects cannot be seen through the telescope as they are depicted on the packaging, not least because the images are astrophotographs that have been exposed over a long period of time (several minutes).
+However, you can take similarly beautiful pictures yourself with a good telescope and the appropriate accessories.

 The accessories that you absolutely need will depend on what you would like to observe.
 But as a general rule, where useful equipment is concerned, it is advisable to start with eyepieces.
 Two eyepieces are usually included in the basic equipment of most telescopes, which are responsible for providing different magnifications.
 There’s no harm in giving yourself a little more scope here by adding additional eyepieces.